 The first (and most important) step to making money with affiliate marketing is to choose relevant, high quality, high-converting products and programs to promote.

-This issue was covered in detail in last week’s post when we went over all the things you need to consider when picking affiliate partners.
+This issue was covered in detail in yesterday’s post when we went over all the things you need to consider when picking affiliate partners.
 As an affiliate marketer, you’re not actually selling.
 You’re pre-selling (more on that in a minute) and then you’re sending traffic to a sales page, so a quality product and a great sales page is essential to ensure regular sales and a good conversion rate.

 We didn’t touch on relevance much though, and relevance is vital.
 You need to pick products and services to promote that are highly relevant and useful to your target audience.
 Look carefully at their problems, issues and pain points, and promote products that make life easier for them.
 Whether that’s a tool that makes things quicker, a way to outsource something your target audience find hard, or a product that will teach them to do something properly so they never have to worry about it again.